Compared to old-fashioned high street banks, modern fintech brands like Revolut can save you a LOT of money when traveling.

 Which kind of says it all really!

-This guide is going to go through the features that Revolut offers, give an overview of the different plans, and take you through the pros and cons of using them.
+This guide is going to go through the features that Revolut offers.

 Revolut is a British financial technology company that was founded in the United Kingdom by Nikolay Storonsky and Vlad Yatsenko.